jsakeag/langchain-healthbot-new/README.md

    ```

 - If you are experiencing CORS errors Make sure you allow your IP to access the endpoint (look at your AWS lambda scripts)

+## Accessing our Knowledge Graph online

+Here is a [link]([url](https://workspace-preview.neo4j.io/workspace/query?ntid=google-oauth2%7C114513607131593483170)) where you can see our neo4j knowledge graph